Meat Is Medicine

 Furthermore, these funders often support dietary frameworks that are explicitly plant-forward or plant-exclusive.

-The Physicians Committee for Responsible Medicine (PCRM) is explicitly anti‑meat, advocating wholesale elimination of animal products in public food systems and actively campaigning against the inclusion of animal products in institutional food programs.
+The Physicians Committee for Responsible Medicine (PCRM) is explicitly anti‑meat, advocating for wholesale elimination of animal products in public food systems and actively campaigning against the inclusion of animal products in institutional food programs.
 Their messaging often falsely equates meat consumption with smoking in terms of health risks.

 Foundations such as Robert Wood Johnson and Arnold Ventures fund a mix of projects—some promoting plant-based policy, others supporting groups like the Nutrition Coalition that challenge anti-meat dietary guidelines—making their stance more pragmatic, though still largely shaped by prevailing plant-based norms.

-Health insurers and care systems typically align their support with public health norms, which have long favored plant-based dietary patterns due to flawed interpretations of loose correlations in epidemiological data, though that is starting to change as new evidence on nutrient-dense animal foods gains traction.
-However, Kaiser Permanente, another major healthcare player supporting FIM pilots, published a report in 2017 explicitly recommending plant-based diets as a default for chronic disease prevention and reversal [15].
+Health insurers and health care systems typically align their support with public health norms, which have long favored plant-based dietary patterns due to flawed interpretations of loose correlations in epidemiological data, though that is starting to change as new evidence on nutrient-dense animal foods gains traction.
+However, Kaiser Permanente, another major healthcare player supporting FIM pilots, published a report in 2017 explicitly recommending plant-based diets as a default for chronic disease prevention and reversal [17].

 This widespread promotion of plant-based diets is often framed as environmentally and ethically responsible—but it sidelines the nutritional science and the needs of patients who benefit from high-quality animal foods.
-As a result, the very foods that could be most therapeutic—grass-fed beef, pastured eggs, raw dairy, liver—are left out of most Food Is Medicine programs.
+As a result, the very foods that could be most therapeutic—grass-fed beef, pastured-raised eggs, raw dairy, and liver—are left out of most Food Is Medicine programs.

 This funding landscape creates an inherent bias.
 When organizations that shape food policy also dictate what counts as "medicine," we risk replacing one narrow model of care (pharmaceutical) with another (plant-based ideology), rather than truly honoring diverse nutritional needs.